twolfson/gulp.spritesmith/README.md

 // TODO: Verify all links (including internal ones)
 // TODO: Review README changes
-// TODO: Compare lib to docs and verify nothing gulp specific was missed

 Convert a set of images into a spritesheet and CSS variables via [gulp][]